frostming/pdm-packer/README.md

 `-o OUTPUT, --output OUTPUT`

-> Specify the output filename
+> Specify the output filename.
+By default the file name
+> will be inferred from the project name.

 `-c, --compress`